appliedolap/EssSharp/docs/FilesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="filescreateupload"></a>
+<a id="filescreateupload"></a>
 # **FilesCreateUpload**
 > CreateFilePartUploadResponse FilesCreateUpload (string path, bool overwrite, bool append)

-Create Upload
+Create Multipart File Upload

-Initialize file upload in parts by registering the file, it returns unique upload id , which must be included in any request related to this file part upload.
+<p>Initialize a file upload in parts.
+This operation registers the file object and returns a unique upload ID, which must be included in any request related to this file-part upload.</p><p>Multipart file upload can improve performance of uploads by parallelizing them into threads.
+Multipart upload also protects against needing to restart large uploads in case of network failures.</p>

 ### Example
 ```csharp